-Patricia Demers, Women as Interpreters of the Bible (New York: Paulist press 1992).

-Natasha Duquette, Veiled Intent: Dissenting Women's Aesthetic Approach to Biblical Interpretation.
-2016.

-Gerda Lerner, The Creation of Feminist Consciousness: From the Middle Ages to Eighteen-Seventy (New York: Oxford University Press, 1993).

-Beverly Mayne Kienzle, and Pamela J. Walker, Women Preachers and Prophets Through Two Millennia of Christianity (Berkeley: University of California Press, 1998).

-Marla J. Selvidge, Notorious Voices: Feminist Biblical Interpretation, 1500-1920 (New York: Continuum, 1996).

-Marion Ann Taylor, "Celebrating 125 Years of Women in Society of Biblical Literature (1894-2019)," in Women and the Society of Biblical Literature, Biblical Scholarship in North America, Vol. 29.
-Edited by Nicole L. Tilford (Atlanta, GA: Society of Biblical Literature, 2019): 1-44.
+- Patricia Demers, Women as Interpreters of the Bible (New York: Paulist press 1992). - Natasha Duquette, Veiled Intent: Dissenting Women's Aesthetic Approach to Biblical Interpretation.
+2016. - Gerda Lerner, The Creation of Feminist Consciousness: From the Middle Ages to Eighteen-Seventy (New York: Oxford University Press, 1993). - Beverly Mayne Kienzle, and Pamela J. Walker, Women Preachers and Prophets Through Two Millennia of Christianity (Berkeley: University of California Press, 1998). - Marla J. Selvidge, Notorious Voices: Feminist Biblical Interpretation, 1500-1920 (New York: Continuum, 1996). - Marion Ann Taylor, "Celebrating 125 Years of Women in Society of Biblical Literature (1894-2019)," in Women and the Society of Biblical Literature, Biblical Scholarship in North America, Vol. 29.
+Edited by Nicole L. Tilford (Atlanta, GA: Society of Biblical Literature, 2019): 1-44. - Additional readings will be posted on Blackboard on Quercus

-Beth Allison Barr, The Making of Biblical Womanhood (Grand Rapids: Brazos, 2021)]